manishpcp/aws-migration/Appendix G_ 100+ AWS Migration Interview Questions.md

 ### 10. What is AWS Direct Connect?

 **Answer:** AWS Direct Connect establishes a dedicated network connection from on-premises to AWS.
-Benefits include:[^5]
+Benefits include:

 - Consistent network performance and bandwidth
 - Reduced network costs compared to internet-based connections